otherworldly94b/Rock-Paper-Scissors-Lizard-Spock/README.md

 - The biggest similarities should be in social media links, the "times" section and the Gallery page.
 - The signup page should also have similarities but the code for it was written by me in the Love Running project as well.
 - Some CSS code was also inspired from the [Love Running](https://github.com/otherworldly94b/love-running) project.
+- Great deal of help from my mentor in checking and correcting my code.
+- W3S code was also used throughout the project

 ### Media
 - All images were taken from the web and links to their origin  will be provided below.